 Five years later, Senior made a comeback at 38 years old.
-Although Roger Turner proved too much in a foul-laden contest in Grand Rapids.
+However, Roger Turner proved too much in a foul-laden contest in Grand Rapids.

 Turner took a decision over ten rounds before going on to win the NABF title two years later.

-Since his career ended, Mayweather has cornered for Ricky Hatton, Oscar De La Hoya and his son Floyd Jr.
+Since his career ended, Mayweather has cornered with Ricky Hatton, Oscar De La Hoya, and his son Floyd Jr.